Episode 282

 it's possible that she may have been hypnotized

-into being a bad person and that like
+into being a bad person.

+Who was hypnotized?
 Jennifer was she said that she

 Lisa said something that triggered a memory of some kind into her realizing that she may have been hypnotized during her teenage years.